galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 {: .question}

-In addition, it provides a RData object and three collections of plots: isoform switches with predicted functional consequences, isoform switches without predicted functional consequences and genome-wide plots.
+In addition, it provides a RData object and three collections of plots: {IS} events with predicted functional consequences, {IS} without predicted functional consequences and genome-wide plots.

 #### Analysis of splicing enrichment

-Alternative splicing events are classified for each isoform comparing it to the hypothetical pre-RNA generated by combining all the exons within a gene.
+{AS} events are classified for each isoform comparing it to the hypothetical pre-RNA generated by combining all the exons within a gene.

 > <comment-title>Interpretation of splicing events</comment-title>
 >